2020 Museum Halloween Packets

 Meet Curators and Collection Managers

-ARCHAEOLOGY - The collection includes more than 750,000 artifacts representing sites as old as 13,000 years and is a resource for studying human occupation of the Arctic.
+ARCHAEOLOGY - The collection includes more than 1 million artifacts representing sites as old as 14,000 years and is a resource for studying human occupation of Alaska.

 EARTH SCIENCES - With over 60,000 ancient items to see, including fossils, gems, and the world’s largest collection of polar dinosaurs, you're sure to discover something new.